Hiroyuki Kanai: Philately

 At first, Kanai was a general stamp collector but after World War II he specialised in the philately of Japan, Finland and the British colonies.
 Through philatelic contacts he became aware of and eventually owned a unique collection of the Red and Blue Mauritius "Post Office" stamps, when he procured a total of six pieces of 27 known copies of these valuable stamps, which was the largest ever owned by one person.
-In 1971, he bought the Bordeaux Letter, a cover with both the one penny red and two penny blue stamps addressed to Bordeaux, for 120 million yen.
-At that time this was about 1 million US dollars, which would possibly equal about 6 million US dollars today.
+In 1971, he bought the Bordeaux Letter, a cover with both the one penny red and two pence blue stamps addressed to Bordeaux, for 120 million yen.
+At that time this was about 1 million US dollars, equivalent in purchasing power to about 7.5 million US dollars 2023.
 In 1988, he initially sold the Bordeaux Letter; the balance of the Kanai's Mauritius stamps were sold by David Feldman in 1993 at a Zurich auction.
 That part of the Kanai collection, being 183 pages of the classic issues of Mauritius, is listed by the Guinness World Records as the "Most expensive stamp collection".
 He received many awards and worked most recently as Director of the Stamp Museum Kobe.